hcarty/ocamlbrew/README.md

 * `$OCAMLBREW_LOGFILE`
   Output from the build process will be directed to this file.
 This defaults to a randomly named file under `/tmp`.

+Some command line arguments are available.
+See `ocamlbrew --help` for more information.

 #### After installation